“The conversation is the relationship.”

 In every scenario, I forward information by email.
 Whether the answer is yes, no or maybe, I use every opportunity to build The Phone Lady brand.

-I made my first sales call in early 1987.
+I made my first sales call in 1987.
 Since that time, I’ve had a lot of conversations with prospects.
 While not every conversation has resulted in a sale, every sale has come from a conversation.